rohityadavcloud/monkeybox/README.md

 The goal of this project is to help new CloudStack developers setup development environment based on ready to use VM boxes.

+Notes:
-`Note`: This guide assumes that you're running a latest debian-based GNU/Linux distro such as Ubuntu and your laptop/platform has at least 16GB RAM and a Intel-VT or AMD-V enabled CPU so you can run on KVM hardware-accelerated nested hypervisors.
-If you've any other hypervisor such as VirtualBox or VMware workstations please uninstall it before proceeding further.
+- This guide assumes that you're running a latest debian-based GNU/Linux distro such as Ubuntu.
+This guide was tested with `Ubuntu 17.10`.
+- Your laptop/platform has at least 16GB RAM and x86_64 Intel-VT or AMD-V
+  enabled CPU so you can run hardware-accelerated nested hypervisors.
+- If you've any other hypervisor such as VirtualBox or VMware workstations please uninstall it before proceeding further.

-## Default IPs
+## Defaults

-These are the default static IPs of the appliances:

-MonkeyBox CentOS7 KVM: 172.20.1.10
-MonkeyBox XenServer 6.5: 172.20.1.15

 Default password for the `root` user is `password`.

+These are the default static IPs of the MonkeyBox appliances:

+CentOS7 KVM: 172.20.1.10
+XenServer 6.5: 172.20.1.15

+IP range 172.20.1.50-254 is used by DHCP server for dynamic IP allocation.

 ## Install KVM on your Laptop